mad-lab/transit/src/pytransit/doc/source/method_HMM.rst

 The script adds the following columns:

  * **consis** - consistency (proportion of TA sites representing the majority essentiality state)
+  * If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
+It is OK if a small fraction of TA sites in a gene are labeled otherwise.
+If it is a large fraction (consistency close to 50%), it might be a 'domain-essential' (multi-domain gene where one domain is ES and the other is NE).
- * **probES** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were essential
+ * **probES** - conditional probability (normalized) of the mean insertion count if the gene were essential
- * **probGD** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were growth-defect
+ * **probGD** - conditional probability (normalized) of the mean insertion count if the gene were growth-defect (i.e. disruption of gene causes a growth defect)
- * **probNE** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were non-essential
+ * **probNE** - conditional probability (normalized) of the mean insertion count if the gene were non-essential
- * **probGA** - conditional probability (unnormalized) of the insertions statistics (sat and mean) if the gene were growth-advantaged
+ * **probGA** - conditional probability (normalized) of the mean insertion count if the gene were growth-advantaged
  * **conf** - confidence score (normalized conditional joint probability of the insertion statistics, given the actual essential call made by the HMM)
  * **flag** - genes that are ambiguous or have low confidence are labeled as such
-  * *low-confidence* means: the HMM call is inconsistent with statistics of insertion counts in gene, so the HMM call should be ignored
+  * *low-confidence* means the proability of the HMM call is <0.2 based on the mean insertion counts in gene, so the HMM call should be ignored
-  * *ambiguous* means: the HMM gives high probability to 2 adjacent essentiality states, like ES-or-GD, or GD-or-NE; these could be borderline cases where the gene could be in either category
+  * *ambiguous* means the called state has prob>0.2, but there is another state with higher probability; these could be borderline cases where the gene could be in either category

 If consistency<1.0, it means not all the TA sites in the gene agree with the essentiality call, which is made by majority vote.
 It is OK if a small fraction of TA sites in a gene are labeled otherwise.